SCI-Greene inmate charged with arson, assault

-An inmate at the State Correctional Institution at Greene is facing arson and assault charges after he allegedly set items in his cell on fire and spat on guards.
+An inmate at SCI-Greene is facing arson and assault charges after he allegedly set items in his cell on fire and spat on guards during an incident last month.

+Darnell L. Hines, 40, has been charged with two felony counts of aggravated harassment by prisoner; one felony count each of aggravated arson, risking catastrophe and arson damaging property; two misdemeanor counts of simple assault and one misdemeanor count each of recklessly endangering another person and criminal mischief.

+An investigator with the state Department of Corrections filed the charges April 7 in the office of Magisterial District Judge Glenn Bates.

-A complaint also alleged that once he was removed from his cell, Hines spit on and struggled with guards, injuring two.
+The complaint also alleged once he was removed from his cell, Hines spit on and struggled with guards, injuring two.
 One of those guards required treatment at an area hospital because Hines allegedly spit in his eyes.

-Hines is charged with aggravated arson, arson, reckless endangerment, risking a catastrophe and criminal mischief, and two counts each of aggravated harassment by prisoner, and simple assault.
+Hines’s preliminary arraignment for the charges has been scheduled to be held before Bates on May 13, and his preliminary hearing is set for May 27, also before Bates.

 (0) comments